ivanitlearning/learning-k8s/Qns.md

 7. What exactly is `--leader-elect` used for in custom scheduler?
 How do I use it?

-   1. The custom scheduler needs to have `--leader-elect=false` before it can be used to schedule pods.
+   Ans: The custom scheduler needs to have `--leader-elect=false` before it can be used to schedule pods.
 If not pods with schedulerName specified gets stuck in Pending.

 8. Is there a way to upgrade kubeadm and kubelet on worker nodes without SSH to it from master?

+   Ans: Nope.

 9. Why are there extra steps in the solution demo for `etcdctl snapshot restore` not mentioned in the lecture?

 10. The documentation for restoring etcdctl cluster [links to etcd.io](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/), but this is outside kubernetes.io.
 Can use for exam?

+    Ans: Nope.

 11. In the etcdctl restore lab I omitted these arguments and could restore the svc and deploy, but the pod was still stuck in pending even after 10 min.
 Is this acceptable?